DevOps-With-Babar-Zahoor/.github/profile/readme.md

 1. Fork the Repository in your own account.
 2. Repo. will contain folders of tasks, each folder with README.MD written with instructions of the task.

-if the solution is solved then move to the Step K, and if facing any issue, please proceed with the following instructions
+if the solution is solved then move to the Step 4 for submission for validation, and if facing any issue, please proceed with the following instructions

 1. Research